Colorado has become a

 creator of a robust algal growth system (AGS®) that is based

 on proprietary extended-surface area photobioreactor panels.

 technologies into the marketplace, CSU Ventures has generated

 more than 550 inventions and the filing of 710 patent

 University of Denver

-Region, DU is also among the country’s premier private
+Rocky Mountain Region, DU is a premier private university.
+The

-engineering and computer science student and faculty capacity
+science student and faculty capacity by 30 percent.

 The Knoebel Center focuses on STEM aspects of aging-related

 subjects, such as the development of orthopedic biomechanics.